 1. First, schedule an appointment with Michael to go over options in-person.
 It can do wonders for lending trust and allowing your client to feel more comfortable with making a big decision.

 2. Once you’re sitting down with your him, explain that there’s a tax-efficient strategy that would allow him to reduce much of the $48,000 taxable gains from his life insurance policy that’s no longer needed.

 4. Here’s where the fixed-indexed annuity comes in.
 Now, apply for a fixed-indexed annuity that offers an optional income rider, funding this with a full 1035 tax-free exchange using his life insurance policy.
-In this situation, a full $73,000 now comes over to the FIA, along with the income rider protection: $25,000 in cost basis, and $48,000 of taxable gain.
+In this situation, a full $73,000 comes over to the FIA, along with with the income rider protection: $25,000 in cost basis, and $48,000 of taxable gain.

 5. Flash forward one year, and Michael begins his lifetime withdrawal income that is funded by the annuity and rider.
 Based on being 62 years old, he gets around $3,700 annually until death.
 Not only does this cover his LTCI premium, but also gives him an extra $700 in his pocket.